-Lee Desmarais is a graduate of the Karen Pryor Professional Dog Trainer Program, a Certified Dog Trainer (CDT) through INTOdogs, a licensed Family Paws Parent Educator, Certified Level-1 Applied Behavior Analysis Accredited Practitioner (ABAP-1), and has also completed 60 hours in Dr. Susan Friedman's Learning and Living with Animals course.
+Lee Desmarais is a graduate of the Karen Pryor Professional Dog Trainer Program, is a Certified Dog Trainer (CDT-KSA) through INTOdogs, a licensed Family Paws Parent Educator, Certified Level-1 Applied Behavior Analysis Accredited Practitioner (ABAP-1), and has also completed 60 hours in Dr. Susan Friedman's Learning and Living with Animals course and holds a certificate in Emotional CPR (eCPR) through Behaviour Aid.
 In addition she is a Licensed Family Dog Mediator through Kim Brophey's, L.E.G.S.
 Applied Ethology Professional Course® and holds a certificate of completion in Michael Shikashio's Aggression in Dogs Master Course.

 (Scroll down to see certifications)